LudvigOlsen/groupdata2/README.md

 ### splt()

-Splits the given data into the specified groups made with group\_factor() and returns them in a list.
+Creates the specified groups with group\_factor() and splits the given data by the grouping factor with base::split.
+Returns the splits in a list.

 ### fold()